 It is quite possible that if you send a message over the Internet from a Dutch server to, for example, a Portuguese server, this message – or some of its packets – will take a detour through third countries.
 For example, some packets could be routed through one of the Transatlantic cables to the United States, from there through local networks to Brazil and from Brazil via the Atlantis-2 cable to Portugal.
 Part of the message, including the personal data therein, then went through various non-EU countries.
 Has this been an international transfer of personal data?

 According to the EDPS, this is not the case.
 The EDPS believes that the term ‘international transfer’ refers to intentionally or knowingly disclosing or making personal data available to a person in a third country.
 Because routing within and between networks does not involve knowingly disclosing data to persons in third countries, this does not fall under the concept of an international transfer, according to the supervisor.

 Imagine your company network is hacked by Russian cyber criminals who steal sensitive customer data.
 Of course you are concerned about the consequences for your customers and the reputation of your company.
 Perhaps you are similarly concerned about a possible fine of the Dutch Data Protection Authority for not taking appropriate technical and organisational security measures.
 Would it also be necessary to worry about a fine for the unlawful transfer of personal data to a third country, namely Russia?

 If it is up to the EDPS, the latter is certainly not necessary.
-Just like with routing of Internet traffic, in the case of hacking according to the EDPS, there is no deliberate or deliberate transfer of personal data and therefore there is no transfer within the meaning of the GDPR.
+Just like with routing of Internet traffic, in the case of hacking according to the EDPS, there is no deliberate transfer of personal data and therefore there is no transfer within the meaning of the GDPR.